Master your fundamental research. Join 78,694 investors who trust our platform and content.

 Risk-taking is an art!
 Not every risky stock is worth investing in.
 It's prevalent among stock market investors to justify a wrong decision as a risky one.
-However, a well-researched and informed risky decision can generate an outsized return and while being protected from total ruin.
-In this blog post, we explain a simple set of criteria we typically use to discover stocks worthy of your attention if you are a risk-taker.
+However, a well-researched and informed risky decision can generate an outsized return, while being protected from total ruin.
+In this blog post, we explain a simple set of criteria we use to discover stocks worthy of your attention if you are a risk-taker.
 The list of Stocks for Risk-Takers can be a starting point for those who understand only some risks are worth taking.

 Launching Stock Card's "Stocks For Risk-Takers" collection